-Medicaid expansion ballot initiatives passed in https://www.nee.gov/medicaid-eligibility under Obamacare, and a fourth state - Kansas - elected a Democratic governor who replaces a Republican opposed to expansion even though its legislature supported it.
+Medicaid expansion ballot initiatives passed in three deep-red states - Nebraska, Idaho and Utah - to expand Medicaid eligibility under Obamacare, and a fourth state - Kansas - elected a Democratic governor who replaces a Republican opposed to expansion even though its legislature supported it.
 This means four states are set to join the 33 that have already expanded Medicaid.